 The Monopoly car is one of the most popular Monopoly tokens and one that many players find themselves fighting over.
 But what kind of car is the Monopoly car?

 Classic car experts have several theories as to the make and model of the Monopoly car.
-In this post, we’ll take a closer look at four car models that are claimed to be the inspiration behind the Monopoly car token.
+In this post, we’ll take a closer look at five car models that are claimed to be the inspiration behind the Monopoly car token.

 The race car token was not one of the original six Monopoly pieces created in 1935.
 The car was actually the seventh token which was added later that same year.